jamespankhurst/jamespankhurst/README.md

-### If only...
+### I don't have many regrets in life, but...

 ..
-I'd explored Git earlier.
+I wished I had explored Git earlier.

-Been coding for years and had been meaning to look into Git for years.
+Been coding for years and had been meaning to look into it.

 Finally got un-lazy in September 2021.

 What a fantastic resource.

 My internet coding background is mainly backend.
 I realised that whilst I could make stuff work, I was *useless* at making stuff look good.
-So I started working with designers and realised that it's working with *creative, artistic* people that makes the difference.
+So I started working with designers.
+Then I realised that it's working with *creative, artistic* people that makes the difference.
 Some examples working with *Storm Design* in early 2000's;

 http://www.thersp.com